pivotal/docs-tap/install.md

     * Harbor has the form `kp_default_repository: "my-harbor.io/my-project/build-service"`
     * Dockerhub has the form `kp_default_repository: "my-dockerhub-user/build-service"` or `kp_default_repository: "index.docker.io/my-user/build-service"`
     * Google Cloud Registry has the form `kp_default_repository: "gcr.io/my-project/build-service"`
 - `KP-DEFAULT-REPO-USERNAME` is the username that can write to `KP-DEFAULT-REPO`.
-You should be able to `docker push` to this location with this credential.
+You can `docker push` to this location with this credential.
     * For Google Cloud Registry, use `kp_default_repository_username: _json_key`
 - `KP-DEFAULT-REPO-PASSWORD` is the password for the user that can write to `KP-DEFAULT-REPO`.
 You can `docker push` to this location with this credential.
-This credential can also be configured through a secret reference.
+You can also configure this credential by using a secret reference.
 See [Install Tanzu Build Service](tanzu-build-service/install-tbs.html#install-secret-refs) for details.
     * For Google Cloud Registry, use the contents of the service account JSON file.
-- `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password that you use to log in to VMware Tanzu Network.
+- `TANZUNET-USERNAME` and `TANZUNET-PASSWORD` are the email address and password to log in to VMware Tanzu Network.
 Your VMware Tanzu Network credentials enable you to configure the dependencies updater.
-This resource accesses and installs the build dependencies (buildpacks and stacks) Tanzu Build Service needs on your cluster.
+This resource accesses and installs the build dependencies (buildpacks and stacks) that Tanzu Build Service requires on your cluster.
 It can also optionally keep these dependencies up to date as new versions are released on VMware Tanzu Network.
-This credential can also be configured through a secret reference.
+You can also configure this credential by using a secret reference.
 For more information, see [Install Tanzu Build Service](tanzu-build-service/install-tbs.html#install-secret-refs).
 - `DESCRIPTOR-NAME` is the name of the descriptor to import.
 For more information, see [Overview of Tanzu Build Service](tanzu-build-service/tbs-about.html#descriptors).
 Available options are:
     * `lite` is the default if not set.
 It has a smaller footprint, which enables faster installations.
     * `full` is optimized to speed up builds and includes dependencies for all supported workload types.